pcda17/pcda17.github.io/week-02.md

 It’s important to note that in Python, every string is a list of characters under the hood.
 We can thus reverse the spelling of a sentence like so.

-    sentence="A green hunting cap squeezed the top of a fleshy balloon of a head." sentence[::-1]
+    sentence = "A green hunting cap squeezed the top of a fleshy balloon of a head." sentence[::-1]

 If want to break our sentence into words, we can use the `split()` function to create a list of substrings with the space character as delimiter.

-    words=sentence.split(' ')
+    words = sentence.split(' ')
     words

 The `join()` function reverses the process, inserting a chosen string (here, a space) between each item in a list.
 Note that "sentence2" below is identical to our original "sentence" string.

-    sentence2=' '.join(words)
+    sentence2 = ' '.join(words)
     sentence2
     sentence